Program Coordinator Debbie Witsken

 | Timeliness and completeness of application packet

 Ranking of Applicants: Students who have met all application requirements will be ranked based on the total number of points earned on the application.
-Up to twenty-eight students earning the highest scores will be offered provisional acceptance in the OTA program.
+The twenty-six students earning the highest scores will be offered provisional acceptance in the OTA program.

 For full acceptance into the OTA program, a student must complete the following by the end of the fall semester prior to the start of the program: